-There is a free one-month trial available for the Apple One bundle, but there's a catch - you can only trial services where you haven't already had a free trial experience.
-You can't get a second free trial for Apple services that you have already experienced or subscribe to.
+There is a free one-month trial available for the Apple One bundle, but there's a catch -- you can only trial services where you haven't already had a free trial experience.
+You cannot get a second free trial for Apple services that you have already experienced or subscribe to.

 Apple One bundled services can be accessed on iPhone, iPad, iPod touch, Mac, Apple TV, HomePod, and Apple Watch.
 Apple One services are also available on non-Apple platforms depending on where support is available.

 An Apple Music subscription through Apple One can, for example, be accessed on Android devices, while Apple TV+ subscriptions available through Apple One can be accessed on smart TVs or any other platform that supports the Apple TV app.

 Extra iCloud Storage